ozergulcan/Team23_MTM4692_new/README.md

-# Multi-Exchange Crypto Arbitrage Detector
+# Multi-Exchange Crypto Arbitrage Detector / Team23-APPLIED SQL

 ## 📊 Project Description
 This project aims to detect arbitrage opportunities in cryptocurrency markets using SQL.
 Arbitrage refers to making profit from price differences of the same asset across different exchanges.